Training and events bookings

 - Where NPC cancels an event that you have paid to attend, we will offer you a full refund (or a credit for a future event).
 Full advice on refunds/credits will be provided at the time of cancellation.

 - These terms & conditions apply for all events and training workshops that NPC delivers, effective immediately until further notice.

-This seminar—run in partnership with the Clothworker’s Company—explores what trustees are and should be doing to ensure their charity is effectively supporting its volunteers and harnessing volunteering opportunities for greater impact.
+This seminar explores what trustees are and should be doing to ensure their charity is effectively supporting its volunteers and harnessing volunteering opportunities for greater impact.

 Insights and recommendations from Media Trust and NPC’s virtual roundtable.